hotmeteor/spectator/README.md

 **Now, on to the good stuff.**

 At first, spec testing, or contract testing, may seem counter-intuitive, especially when compared with "feature" or "functional" testing as supported by Laravel's [HTTP Tests](https://laravel.com/docs/8.x/http-tests).

-While functional tests are ensuring that your request validation, controller behavior, events, responses, etc. all behave the way you expect when people interact with your API, contract tests are ensuring that **requests and responses are spec-compliant**, and that's it.
+While _functional_ tests are ensuring that your request validation, controller behavior, events, responses, etc. all behave the way you expect when people interact with your API, _contract_ tests are ensuring that **requests and responses are spec-compliant** - _and that's it_.
+The data itself could be wrong, but that's outside the scope of a contract test.

 ### Writing Tests

-Spectator adds a few simple tools to the existing Laravel testing toolbox.
+Spectator introduces a few simple tools to the compliment existing Laravel testing toolbox.

 Here's an example of a typical JSON API test: